-The two islands of the resort are linked by a bridge and between them they offer something that suits everyone.
-As the name suggests ‘Play’ is for those who prefer activities and is more family-focussed whereas ‘Chill’ is for those who prefer a more tranquil spot with perhaps the odd spa treatment to break up the day.
+The two islands of the resort, called Play and Chill, are linked by a bridge and between them they offer something that suits everyone.
+As the name suggests ‘Play’ is for those who prefer activities and is more family-focused whereas ‘Chill’ is for those who prefer a more tranquil spot with perhaps the odd spa treatment to break up the day.

 There are plenty of activities to choose from, both on land and on water from guided snorkelling with a marine biologist to cookery classes or coral preservation.

-Accommodation is a collection of 134 studios, suites and pavilions dotted around both islands and extending over the lagoon.
-Each is spacious with a modern décor and comes with its own Thakuru (butler) and complimentary bicycles.
+Accommodation is a collection of 134 villas, suites and pavilions dotted around both islands and extending over the lagoon.
+Each is spacious with a modern decor and comes with its own Thakuru (butler) and complimentary bicycles.

 Rooms come with luxury amenities and accessories like state of the art entertainments systems and Nespresso machines while bathrooms are fitted not only with waterfall showers, but huge bathtubs too.

 Niyama is set in the south-western atoll of Dhaalu, a 40 minute seaplane flight from Male.